-Wentworth Primary School is an Academy and so the Governing Body is the Admissions Authority.
-However, the Governors of Wentworth Primary School will comply with National admissions legislation and work in co-operation with Kent County Council in order to operate within the Local Authority's admissions scheme.
-Wentworth Primary School has one intake per year and below we outline our proposals for admissions for 2019/2020.
+Temple Hill is an Academy and as such the Trust Board is the admissions authority.
+However, the Trustees of The Galaxy Trust (responsible for Temple Hill Primary Academy) will comply with national admissions legislation and work in cooperation with Kent County Council in order to operate within the local authority's admissions scheme.
+Temple Hill Primary Academy has one intake per year and below we outline our admissions procedures for 2020/2021.